NuttaneeKnight/ServiceNow/snDeveloper.md

 - JavaScript is written in this script editor

 # Types of scripting
-- Client Side
+- Client Side - (UI, showing hiding)
-- Server Side
+- Server Side - (fetch data CRUD)
-- Mid Server
+- Mid Server - (HTTPS SOAP, integrate with other application)